texttochange/vusion-frontend/README.rst

 	$ sudo apt-get install curl

 	#After move to the composer folder in vusion-forntend
-	$ cd vusion-forntend/composer
+	$ cd composer

 	#inside there is afile "composer.json" which has the list of the required package.
-	#When still inside the vusion-frontend/composer folder run the command below
+	#When still inside the composer folder run the command below
 	#to install cakephp and other packages
 	$ composer install
 **NB:**